 - An exception from the 5-year rule can be made in the event of collaboration in the form of multicentre studies, which are judged on individual merits.

 Many factors are taken into consideration by the Dissertation Committee when judging the suitability of an opponent or a member of the Examination Board.
 Sometimes it is a matter of clear-cut COI, but situations also arise in which a reviewer is considered unsuitable owing to lack of objectivity despite there having been no formal breach of the COI rules.
 The purpose of these decisions is to prevent situations in which objectivity can be called to question.

 The compilation thesis

 The most common form of thesis at KI is a compilation thesis with a general introductory thesis frame followed by a number of constituent papers.
 At least two of the constituent papers included in the thesis must have been accepted for publication in peer-reviewed journals, the remainder may be in manuscript form.
 Doctoral education includes taking active part in the publication of scholarly articles.
-Should there be exceptional reason to do so, the Dissertation Committee may approve a defence application with only a single published (or accepted) paper.

 The number of constituent papers in a compilation thesis varies, but the Examination Board must deem them to be of the scientific standard expected of an internationally pre-eminent university and of a scope corresponding to four years of full-time doctoral education.